usability-ai-research/automated-issue-detection/README.md

 ## About

-This repository contains the official materials for the research paper *"Systematic Literature Review of Automation and Artificial Intelligence in Usability Issue Detection."*.
+This repository contains the official materials for the research paper [*"Systematic Literature Review of Automation and Artificial Intelligence in Usability Issue Detection"*](https://arxiv.org/abs/2504.01415).
 The paper explores automated methods for detecting usability issues, offering a systematic literature review of studies published between 2014 and 2024.
 It highlights various research areas, methodologies, the use of artificial intelligence, and the use of real participants across these publications.

 ### Paper citation